-Creamy yellow lentils are simmered with your soup basics (carrots, celery, onions) and flavored with sweet butternut squash and spicy Basque chorizo to make this cozy winter time soup.
+Creamy yellow lentils are simmered with soup basics such as carrots, celery, and onions, then flavored with sweet butternut squash and spicy Basque chorizo.
+This Yellow Lentil Soup with Chorizo recipe is so cozy.
 Add a perfectly poached egg and you have the perfect meal to warm your soul after a cold day outside.

 You will love this filling soup – it is comforting, spicy and sweet all in one bite!